-126 In recent works, DOP has been applied to the analysis of geometric and signal strength for

-127 GPS/Wi-Fi and cellular communications positioning system (Zirari et al., 2009; Chen et al., where two anchors placed at different locations along the side of the area, marked as red diamonds in Figure 3 and Figure 4.
-Dark blue indicates low values and red indicate high values.
+126 In recent works, DOP has been applied to the analysis of geometric and signal strength for 127 GPS/Wi-Fi and cellular communications positioning system (Zirari et al., 2009; Chen et al., 128 2013).
+In this paper, DOP is used as an indicator of the anticipated network performance.
+The 129 corresponding CRLB and DOP is compared for the designated area described in Section 2.2 130 where two anchors placed at different locations along the side of the area, marked as red 131 diamonds in Figure 3 and Figure 4.
+Dark blue indicates low values and red indicate high 132 values.
 Results indicate that low DOP areas correspond to the low CRLB areas.